SofiaNords/celiacs-choice/README.md

 #### Links in the About Page
 In the existing feature you have to use the Sign in and Sign up icons in the Navbar to reach the Sign in page or the Sign up page.
 In a future feature I would add links to the pages in the text about "How It Works" and "Join Us".

+#### Overlay trigger Comments
+In the existing feature, when the visitor to the page hovers over the select button in the post view, they are informed that they need to log in to select a post.
+[See image here.](#post-page-when-signed-out)
+In a future feature I would add a similar overlay trigger to the comment icon that says you have to log in to write a comment.

+#### Selected Posts List
+In the existing feature, the user has to refresh the page after selecting a post in order to see the post in the "Selected Choices List".
+In a future feature I would add a useEffect function to update the component SelectPosts when the user clicks the select button.
+This way the page would not need to be refreshed before the title becomes visible in the list